Updated June 1st, 2019

 Winter 2018-19 bought mega wet relief to the Yosemite region!
-We got hit with a series of storms that dumped tons of snow.
-Latest measurements show water content stored in the Central Sierra snowpack at around 165% of normal for this time of year.
-Thanks to these winter storms and high elevation snow pack plus planned water releases from reservoirs located upstream from our rafting sections, the Main Tuolumne and Merced Rivers will both have extremely robust rafting flows in 2019!
+We got hit with a series of storms that dumped tons of snow that continued well into May.
+Thanks to this high elevation snow pack plus planned water releases from reservoirs located upstream from our rafting sections, the Main Tuolumne and Merced Rivers will both have extremely robust rafting flows in 2019!

 As skiers know, Sierra snow can take many shapes.
 It can be light and powdery or heavily saturated and icy.
 This is why just measuring snow depth gives something of an incomplete picture.
 To accurately measure the amount of liquid water stored in a given expanse of snow surveyors use tools to assess an area’s snow water equivalence.
 This measurement provides a good indicator as to what kind of whitewater flows can be expected on California Rivers for the upcoming spring and summer rafting season.

 Many factors including spring temperatures, capacity of upstream reservoirs, and additional precipitation that may arrive in late spring will have an effect on each river’s rafting conditions.
-That said, knowing we are at 165% of normal allows us to make a pretty educated guess at how flows will play out on Yosemite’s rivers for the year ahead.
+With those factors in mind, we can make make a pretty educated guess at how flows will play out on Yosemite’s rivers for the year ahead.
 Given our past experience (over 50 years), we are making the following predictions for Yosemite river rafting in 2019:

 Main Tuolumne Rafting Outlook

-2019 spring rafting trips on the Main Tuolumne have already begun and flows have been outstanding.
-By mid-May when days start getting a little warmer, water levels should start ramping up and continue to rise thru mid-June or later depending on temperatures.
-These spring and early summer trips will provide thrill seekers with some truly awesome Class V high water.
-Starting mid to late June flows should moderate a bit with ideal summer rafting conditions expected to continue through our busiest season in July, August, and early September.
+2019 rafting trips on the Main Tuolumne have already begun and flows have been outstanding.
+High water conditions should continue into mid-July.
+These summer trips will provide thrill seekers with some truly awesome Class V fun.
+Starting mid to late July flows should moderate a bit with ideal summer rafting conditions expected to continue through early September.
 These consistent fine flows on the Main Tuolumne will make it the premier Sierra rafting trip in 2019.

 Merced Rafting Outlook